 As Program Director of RJEd, Tom oversees research and professional development to advance the efficacy and success of Restorative Justice Education.
 Along with operations, Tom creates online and face-to-face training curriculum and facilitates professional development training.

 Tom enjoys his work with Restorative Justice Education, as well as his role as a professor at Colorado State University in Fort Collins, Colorado, and at the University of Canterbury in Christchurch, New Zealand.
 Tom is a native of Colorado and enjoys riding his bike in the Colorado sunshine year round.

-Shelby has been immersed in Restorative Practices for more than seven years; from working with students, supporting initial implementation of Restorative Practices in schools across the nation, training school staff and building positive work culture with for-profit businesses.
+Shelby has been immersed in Restorative Practices for more than eight years; from working with students, supporting implementation of Restorative Practices in schools across the nation, training school staff and building policies and procedures to support sustainability of restorative practices.

-As Managing Director of RJEd, Shelby oversees operations, procedures and processes to advance the efficacy and success of Restorative Justice Education.
-Along with operations, Shelby actively trains teachers, administrators, and peripheral community support in Restorative Practices.
+As Managing Director of RJEd, Shelby oversees operations, procedures and processes advance the efficacy and success of Restorative Justice Education and our facilitators.
+Along with operations, Shelby actively facilitates and trains school staff and provides peripheral community support in Restorative Practices.

 When not behind a computer or presenting to groups, Shelby enjoys every minute with her family and soaking in the 300+ days of Colorado sunshine.